jxstxn1/dockerize/README.md

 <<your_cli>> sidekick plugins install dockerize_sidekick_plugin
 ```

-#### Build the docker image
+#### Build the Docker Image

-You have multiple build commands.
-Here is a short overview:
+There are multiple build commands available for this plugin.
+Here is a brief overview:

-`<<your_cli>> docker build app` => basically a flutter build web command
+- `<<your_cli>> docker build app`: Runs a basic Flutter build web command
-`<<your_cli>> docker build scripts` => runs all required scripts to move the files to the right place or hash scripts from the index.html
+- `<<your_cli>> docker build scripts`: Runs all the required scripts to move files to the right place or hash scripts from the index.html
-`<<your_cli>> docker build image` => builds the docker image and also execute the app and scripts build commands
+- `<<your_cli>> docker build image`: Builds the Docker image and also executes the app and scripts build commands

-The build commands can choose between different environments.
-The default environment is `dev`.
-You can change the environment with the `--env` flag.

-You can customize the build process in the `commands/build` folder.
+You can choose between different environments using the --env flag.
+The default environment is dev.
+You can customize the build process in the commands/build folder.

-#### Run the docker image locally
+#### Run the Docker Image Locally

+To run the Docker image locally, use the following command:

 ```bash
 <<your_cli>> docker run
 ```

-**Notice:**
+This will run the app and make it accessible at `localhost:8000`.

+Notice:
-**While you execute the run command, a hot-reload is enabled which will rerun the required build commands if you change a file.**
+A hot-reload is enabled, which will rerun the required build commands if you change a file.
 You can detach and kill the container by pressing `Ctrl + C`.

-This will run your app and makes it accessible at `localhost:8000`.
+You can use the following flags to customize the run command:

-With the `-b, --build-all` flag you can execute all build commands before running the container.(Recommended if you just changed something in the project)
+- `-b, --build-all`: Executes all build commands before running the container (Recommended if you just changed something in the project)
-With the `-build-scripts` flag you can execute the scripts build command before running the container.(Recommended if you just changed something in the `server/` folder)
+- `-build-scripts`: Executes the scripts build command before running the container (Recommended if you just changed something in the server/ folder)
-With the `--build-image` flag you can execute the image build command before running the container.(Recommended if you just changed something in the `Dockerfile`)
+- `--build-image`: Executes the image build command before running the container (Recommended if you just changed something in the Dockerfile)
-With the `-p, --port` flag you can specify the port on which the app is accessible.
+- `-p, --port`: Specifies the port on which the app is accessible.
 The build command can choose between different environments.
 The default environment is `dev`.
 You can change the environment with the `--env` flag.

 #### Stop the container